therearedoors/tdd-todolist/README.md

 ## Todo App

 ### Learning Objectives
-- Setup and use a test framework to help test code
+- Use a test framework to help test code
 - Use the Red Green Refactor loop to develop code
 - Test-drive a program with multiple functions with unit tests